At a Glance

 ✨Ask Insightful Questions

-Prepare thoughtful questions about the team dynamics, support structures, and training opportunities available.
+Prepare thoughtful questions about the team dynamics, management support, and the council's approach to safeguarding.
 This not only shows your interest in the role but also helps you gauge if the environment is the right fit for you.

 ✨Emphasise Work-Life Balance